 - Each person must have independent legal representation during the negotiation, review, and signing of the document.

 - The agreement must specifically waiver certain marital rights with clear language.

 - There must be adequate time for each person to consider the terms of the agreement.

-To learn more, call or contact our office today to schedule a consultation.A prenuptial agreement can benefit both spouses prior to the wedding by creating an understanding and security in certain property rights before the couple ever walks down the aisle.
+To learn more, call or contact our family law firm today to schedule a consultation.A prenuptial agreement can benefit both spouses prior to the wedding by creating an understanding and security in certain property rights before the couple ever walks down the aisle.
 At the Law Office of Rachel M. Matos, our team of dedicated legal professionals will represent your interests in the creation of a prenuptial agreement and ensure that your rights are protected before your marriage.